Gothersgade 160, 3, København K, 01 Gothersgade 160, Building: 01-3-28

-- I am data administrator on the project CAMB, Copenhagen Aging and Midlife Biobank, which is a large project headed by associate professor Rikke Lund and managed by Eva Jepsen.
+- I am data manager on the project CAMB, Copenhagen Aging and Midlife Biobank, which is a large project headed by professor Rikke Lund and managed by Eva Jepsen.

-The project studies early aging in relation to biological markers of low grade inflammation.
+The project studies early aging in relation to low grade inflammation.

 Data collection was in 2009 -2011, where 7200 middle-aged men and women answered a large questionnaire, and came in for physical tests, health assessments and gave blood samples to the biobank.

-My responsibility is anything that has to do with blood samples and data management and register linkage, but we are a group of people working together on this.
+My responsibility is anything that has to do with blood samples, data management and register linkage, but we are a group of people working together on this.

-- I am project manager and data administrator on the project 'intelligence and health' headed by professor Merete Osler.
+- I am data manager on the project The Danish Conscription Database (DCD) headed by professor Merete Osler.

-The main part of this project is to convert military archive data from archive cards to an accessible database that will later be combined with Danish national registries containing health data to study how health varies with the IQ test results from military conscription.
+This project has converted conscript board archive data from 1957 to 1977 to an accessible database which can now be combined with Danish national registries containing health data to study how health varies with the IQ test results, height and weight from military conscription.